python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_3a_if_else.md

 ## 7d
 ## - Ask the user for a name
-## - If the name is anything other than bob, then display "I don't think I know you.
+## - If the name is anything other than Bob, then display "I don't think I know you.
 I only know Bob."
 ## Hint: the != operator means "not equal".